FAQs and

 Elevated mycotoxin levels in urine indicate the body is excreting these chemicals.
 This process can be accelerated by exercise or other increases in activity leading to spikes regardless of current exposure.
 Indeed, the sudden increase of mycotoxins in the urine can also indicate that the person is on the right healing path and are finally ‘detoxing’, according to the healthcare providers who have popularized this form of testing.

-The more important question is whether you did the urine mycotoxin test because you are feeling chronically ill and have reason to believe it may be from a water-damaged building.
+The more important question is whether you did the urine or blood mycotoxin test because you are feeling chronically ill and have reason to believe it may be from a water-damaged building.
 If this is the reason you did the test, then you should have your current living space (and potentially work space) assessed for water damage and microbial growth.

-• This is a very common question and is answered differently based on the purpose of the testing.
+This is a very common question and is answered differently based on the purpose of the testing.

 ERMI and HERTSMI-2 are methods of interpreting raw data provided by analyzing dust for mold DNA using a a specific method of testing.
 The controversy isn’t about the analytical method of searching for mold DNA in dust, the controversy is about how that raw data is being interpreted.